Hyperaktiv-ai/hyperaktiv.github.io/index.md

 * how much they match your ICP (Ideal Customer Profile)

 Hyperaktiv offers a back-office where you can automate actions, but also monitor your funnel, and get a better understanding of who are your leads.
+In order to analyse the performance of your funnel, we'll capture everything your website's visitors and app users do, thanks to a simple tracking infrastructure.

+# Tracking infrastructure

+We can implement the tracking infrastructure for you (just ping us on [Slack]), or you can implement it by yourself using this [documentation](/Tracking_principles.html)

 # API